-The Good and Bad of Stock PhotographyPosted May 17th 2012 @ 12:03 pm by Jerod
+The Good and Bad of Stock Photography

 Reasons not to use stock photography:

-A prime example of this is using a picture that is an ethic rainbow blend of happy men, women and children when that’s not who you really are as a congregation.
+A prime example of this is using a picture that is an ethnic rainbow blend of happy men, women and children when that’s not who you really are as a congregation.
 You may only have one chance to engage with a visitor to your church.
 Don’t let choosing a bad photo ruin that opportunity.

 It can be used as a lazy way out.
-It takes work to get good pictures of people in your church in action.
+It takes work to get good pictures of individuals in your church in action.
 You have to create a system for letting parents opt-out of having pictures of their kids taken.
 A few people will probably be unnecessarily upset that you’re taking pictures around the church.
-So often times it’s easier to get buy a stock picture instead.
+So often it’s easier to buy a stock picture instead.

 Popular images show up all over the place.
 I remember a pre-service slide at my church that showed a young, hip woman holding a cell phone.
 It was part of a piece reminding people to silence their phone.
-Apparently the church wasn’t the only one who thought it was a great picture.
-I ended up seeing this woman, who I wished actually came to our church, on the sides of busses and in other ads all over town.
+Apparently, the church wasn’t the only one who thought it was a great picture.
+I ended up seeing this woman, who I wished actually came to our church, on the sides of buses and in other ads all over town.

 Reasons to use stock photography:

 There are some pictures you can’t get on your own.
 Whether it’s time, skill or access, there are some pictures you can’t take.
-Especially when it comes to pictures without people in them, stock photography can give you some great options.
+Especially when it comes to photos without people in them, stock photography can give you some great options.
 Artists take unique pictures and have a great eye for composition.
 They can give you access to things, places and points of view you couldn’t get on your own.

 Sometimes stock images help you tell a better story.
 We use quite a bit of stock images here on Church Juice when we aren’t showing a place or people.
 Instead, we look for images that match the content we’re writing.
-Whether it’s something simple, complex or abstract -- sometimes the right stock picture can accent and bring life to what you’re creating.
+Whether it’s something simple, complicated or abstract -- sometimes the right stock picture can accent and bring life to what you’re creating.

 It’s better than stealing from the rest of the internet.
-Google Images makes it easy to type in a key word and see a lot of pictures.
+Google Images makes it easy to type in a keyword and see a lot of pictures.
 It’s even more tempting to take something you see that looks perfect and use it on a project you’re doing.
 That’s illegal.
 You’ll probably never get caught, but it’s the wrong thing to do especially as a Christian organization.
 When you buy a stock image, you own it to use.
 There are some free stock photography options, too.
 Either way, use pictures you have the legal rights to use.

 Here’s the big point of this post: Stock photography isn’t inherently bad as long as you’re making intentional decisions about why and how you’re using it.
 It becomes a problem when you’re just using it out of habit.
 Show your church in action.
 Highlight the people and programs you have.
 Use what’s in front of you first.
 And then, supplement the story with stock photography.